-With the programs enabling qualifying individuals to include their entire family in their applications, investors can rest assured that their children will have access to the United States world-class Ivy League universities.
+With the programs enabling qualifying individuals to include their entire family in their applications, investors can rest assured that their children can access the United States’ world-class Ivy League universities.

-The EB5 Visa US Permanent Resident scheme acts as a path to US citizenship for foreign investors seeking permanent migration.
-The main condition to be eligible for US citizenship is for the visa holder to reside in the nation for a minimum of five years.
+The EB5 Visa US Permanent Resident scheme provides a path to US citizenship for foreign investors seeking permanent migration.
+The main condition to be eligible for US citizenship is for the visa holder to reside in the nation for at least five years.
 On the other hand, the E2 Visa US is exclusively aimed at investors looking to expand or bring their businesses into the nation.

 United States EB5 and E2 investment options